maurijlozano/CUBACR/readme.md

 ## Relevant Outputs
 * Sequences representing the modal frequency of highly/lowly expressed conserved and variable regions.
   `SPi_HEP_CR.modal_freq.fas, SPi_HEP_VR.modal_freq.fas, SPi_LEP_CR.modal_freq.fas, SPi_LEP_VR.modal_freq.fas`.
-* Conservation table
+* Conservation table and plot
-  SPi_CE.table, a table with the proportion of conserved and variable regions for each gene.
+  `SPi_CE.table`, a table with the proportion of conserved and variable regions for each gene.
+  `coverage_plot.svg`, a density plot of the length of conserved and variable regions for HEP and LEP.
 * Correspondence analysis plots and tables `CA_genes.svg, CA_codons.svg`.